lawrenceweetman/crutchwords-app/development-docs/technical-architecture-guide.md

    - It passes the interimTranscript and language code to: analysisService.getHighlightedTranscript(transcript, language).
    - **\[NEW\]** This analysisService **must not** use dangerouslySetInnerHTML.
 It must return a _data structure_ as defined in the Dev Guide (Section 2.13).
    - The React component maps over this data structure to render the highlighted spans _safely_.
-   - The service filters the internationalized lexicon by language before processing.
+   - The service filters the internationalized lexicon by language using BCP 47 tags before processing.

 ## **3\.
 Analysis Engine (src/services/analysisService.ts)**

 This service is responsible for all text processing and supports internationalization.

 - **Internationalized Lexicon (src/utils/lexicon.json):**
-  - The app's single source of truth for filler words is now a JSON file containing an array of LexiconEntry objects.
+  - The app's single source of truth for filler words is a JSON file containing an array of LexiconEntry objects.
-  - Each entry has: category ('FILLED_PAUSE' | 'DISCOURSE_MARKER' | 'PLACATING_TAG'), term, language, region, and notes.
+  - Each entry has: category ('FILLED_PAUSE' | 'DISCOURSE_MARKER' | 'PLACATING_TAG'), term, language, bcp47Tags, and notes.
+  - The bcp47Tags field contains an array of BCP 47 language tags that specify which languages and regions the term applies to (e.g., "en-US", "en-GB", "fr-FR").
-  - The analysisService filters this master lexicon by language code before processing.
+  - The analysisService filters this master lexicon by language code before processing, matching against any BCP 47 tag in the array.
   - Example structure:
     ```json
     [